Kong/docs.konghq.com/app/konnect/dev-portal/publish.md

 no_version: true
 ---

-Through ServiceHub, you can publish any Service in your catalog and its documentation to the Dev Portal.
+Through Service Hub, you can publish any Service in your catalog and its documentation to the Dev Portal.
 Publishing services to the Dev Portal is the only way to expose your service to developers.
 Once the Service is published and available to developers, they can apply for access by [registering](/konnect/dev-portal/access-and-approval/dev-reg/) a developer account.
 You can also [manage](/konnect/dev-portal/access-and-approval/manage-devs/) access to the Dev Portal from the {{site.konnect_saas}} interface.

 This doc covers: